Lonsdale (clothing): History

-During the 2005–06 English football season, Lonsdale was the kit provider for Blackburn Rovers Football Club.
-In 2006, Lonsdale stores opened in Singapore, Taiwan, and other parts of Asia.
-As of 2007, a division of Lonsdale produces football kits for Brentford, Swindon Town, and Millwall.

 On 25 March 2010, Lonsdale celebrated the 50th anniversary of the brand by holding the Lonsdale Challenge at the Liberty Boxing Gym in Nottingham, England.
 The event featured Lonsdale-sponsored boxers Carl Froch, James DeGale, and Tony Jeffries in various boxing-related challenges.
 Mixed martial arts promotion BAMMA announced during mid-July 2012, that they had renewed their partnership deal with Lonsdale as they move to Channel 5 in September.

-Notable fighters

-The following fighters have worn Lonsdale clothing during bouts: